 Adding and Managing Filters

 If your directory is a property directory, you may want users to be able to view property listings within a certain price range only.
-Or if it is a restaurant directory, some visitors may only be interested in finding restaurants that serve Thai cuisine.
+Or, if it is a restaurant directory, some visitors may only be interested in finding restaurants that serve Thai cuisine.
 This is where filters come into play.
-Filters allow your site visitors to limit or narrow content items displayed based on additional criteria.
+Filters allow your site visitors to limit or narrow down the content items displayed based on additional criteria.
 If your directory contains a large number of content items, then filters are a must-have for improving site usability.

 Adding a filter